History Knight of the Round Table

 Knight of the round table, there is no privileged place in a round table, so that no one stands above the rest.
 Thus, the gentlemen who gathered around him were all the same and there was no “leader” like those of many other medieval tables.
 There are indications of other provisions of seats in circle to avoid conflicts between the ancient Celts groups.
 However, he could infer the importance of each site depending on the number of seats between him and the king.

 The knights of the round table, also called the round table, are an order of mythical legendary cavalry, which appear in the Arthurian legends of the call Matter of Britain.
 According to these, the order was founded once Arthur was proclaimed king of Britain and founded his court at Camelot.
-The king of Leodegrance, who ruled the lands of Cameilard occasion of the wedding of his daughter Geneva with King Arthur, gave the desk or table that gave rise to the order.More reader came from this term: knights of the round table, knights of the round table history
+The king of Leodegrance, who ruled the lands of Cameilard occasion of the wedding of his daughter Geneva with King Arthur, gave the desk or table that gave rise to the order.knights of the round table history, knights of the round table, round table image